information

 • If upgrading service or changing a fuse box to breakers, you must provide the panel’s amperage.

-• If replacing wiring, include the square footage of the area being worked on.
+• If wiring is being replaced, include the square footage of the area being worked on.

 • Wiring packages start at 1,000 sq. ft., with additional 500 sq. ft. increments available.